Increasing a range of affordable and market-rate homeownership opportunities across the region

 REACH (Rehab Across Cincinnati & Hamilton County)

 The REACH program accelerates neighborhood reinvestment by acquiring and renovating pivotal blighted properties that hold neighborhoods hostage.
-REACH helps to implement residential redevelopment in focus areas of a community holistically.
-REACH is currently working in four neighborhoods: Evanston, Walnut Hills, Price Hill, and Avondale.
+REACH is currently working in Evanston, Walnut Hills, East and West Price Hill, and Avondale.